-The purpose and goal of these protocols are to improve communication and collaboration among partners and better facilitate a trauma-informed response to victims of sex trafficking in Montgomery County, Pennsylvania.
+The purpose and goal of these protocols are to improve the trauma-informed and holistic response to victims of sex trafficking and CSE across the state of Pennsylvania.
 The coordinated efforts of all partners must support the well-being of victims and offer various options to respond to the unique needs of victims.

-a.
+i.
 Victim-Centered, Trauma-Informed Approach and Engagement

 A guiding principle of the Montgomery County Sex Trafficking Response Team (STRT) is that the response to sex trafficking must be both victim-centered and trauma-informed.
-When a person experiences trauma, it can impact every aspect of their functioning, including physical, mental, behavioral, and social interactions.
+When a person experiences trauma it can impact every aspect of their functioning, including physical, mental, behavioral, and social interactions.
 A trauma-informed response is crucial when talking and engaging with victims.
 Organizations and agencies should understand that trauma is widespread and can present in several different ways.
 When encountering trafficking victims, responders should fully integrate their knowledge of trauma and the impact that trauma has on the way a victim may respond to a perceived authority figure.

 The first interaction that a victim has with any type of system is crucial.
 Engaging a trafficking victim starts with meeting their basic needs, such as food, shelter, clothing, and safety.
-First responders and members of the STRT should ensure that when engaging with a victim, they are cultivating both a physically and emotionally safe space.1 It is understood that these victims have experienced complex trauma, and therefore, their basic needs have often gone unmet.
+First responders and members of the STRT should ensure that when engaging with a victim, they are cultivating both a physically and emotionally safe space.
+1 It is understood that these victims have experienced complex trauma, and therefore, their basic needs have often gone unmet.
 Showing the victim that their basic needs are a priority is critical in building rapport and trust.
 Professionals should always seek to build and maintain trust with victims.
-Engaging a victim in this manner may help in relieving or diminishing any feelings of shame or self-blame and can assist them in regaining a sense of control in their lives after experiencing multiple traumatic events over an extended time.
+Engaging a victim in this manner may help in relieving or diminishing any feelings of shame or self-blame and can assist them in regaining a sense of control in their lives after experiencing multiple traumatic experiences over an extended time.